Testing to see if the mass air flow (MAF) sensor on your Toyota 1.8L equipped Corolla is bad (or not) isn't hard.

 This tutorial covers 4 different 1.8L equipped Toyota models.
-To find out if this tutorial applies to you specific vehicle, take a look at the box titled: ‘Applies To:’ on the column on the right.
+To find out if this tutorial applies to your specific vehicle, take a look at the box titled: ‘Applies To:’ on the column on the right.

 The MAF sensor's job is to measure the amount of air entering the engine (when the engine is running) and transmit this info to your Toyota's fuel injection computer.
 The computer then uses this air flow measurement, along with other sensor inputs, to inject the correct amount of fuel into the engine.

-So when the MAF sensor goes BAD, you'll get the check engine light to shine nice and bright on your Instrument Cluster.
+So when the MAF sensor goes bad, you'll get the check engine light to shine nice and bright on your instrument cluster.

-You'll also see one or several of the following symptoms of a BAD MAF sensor:
+You'll also see one or several of the following symptoms of a bad MAF sensor: